Shoutzor/Shoutzor/README.md

 Built using the Laravel Framework and Vue components.

 ### To setup from source:
+For deployment, checkout the masterbranch.\
+If you want to work on Shoutz0r, make sure to use the development branch.

 0. Open a terminal and navigate to the directory where these project files reside
 1. Run `php artisan migrate:fresh --seed`
 2. Run `php artisan passport:install --force`